RealYusufIsmail/Computer-science-MS-answers-aslevel/paper1.md

      - A set of rules… [1]  …that define the communication of data [1]
      - focusing on how data is represented [1]
      - appropriate e.g. character set / baud rate [1]

+- **Protocol**
+    - A set of rules for communication between two devices.
+    - Example include HTTP/S, TCP/IP, and FTP.